 Made from interlocking boards, tongue and groove sheds offer great protection from the elements.
 This ensures that the contents of your shed remain dry whatever the weather.
 The boards are precision cut for easier self-assembly and are offered in a range of thicknesses.

 For something a bit different, look out for loglap or vertical cladding.
 The loglap design features boards with a curved finish, rather than the traditional flat, to replicate the look of chopped logs.
-While vertical cladding sees the boards run from top to bottom, not left to right as seen in our stylish Heritage range.
+While vertical cladding sees the boards run from top to bottom, not left to right.

 A striking industrial and utilitarian style that suits modern gardens, metal sheds are designed to last.
 The steel is galvanised, protecting it from the weather, making it incredibly durable.
 It also doesn't require re-painting so is low-maintenance.